|

 creatures, and we will always feel afraid of something.
 Vulnerability is

-a fact of human existence; every day brings new challenges that loom in front
+a fact of human existence; every day brings new difficulties that loom in front

 not to feel afraid of something.